jaredpar/roslyn/docs/compose/RepoCompose.md

 }
 ```

-Open Issues
+## FAQ

-- why can't we use project.json + NuGet.config
+### Why can't we use project.json + NuGet.config
-- full set of operating system identifiers
-- how can we relate file names between repos.
-It's easy for us to understand that Microsoft.CodeAnalysis.nupkg is the same between repos.
-How do we know that a repo which produces foo.msi is the input for a repo that consumes foo.msi?

-## Q/A
+At a glance it appears that much of the information described here is simply the contents of NuGet.config and the project.json in the repo.
+That is possibly true for small repos.
+For repos of significant size and dependencies more structure is needed to describe the intent of a given project.json in the repo.

+For example at the time of this writing [dotnet/roslyn](https://github.com/dotnet/roslyn) contains 40+ project.json files.
+It's not possible to know which of these represent build dependencies, tooling or static dependencies.
+The repo has to provide a mechanism to discover this.

 ### This looks a lot like a package manager.

 Indeed it does.
+If there is an existing package manager specification which meets our needs here I'm happy to see if we can leverage it.

 ### Your samples have comments in JSON.
 That's not legal.

-Understood.
-That's why they are samples.
-It's meant to clarify the problem.
+Yes they do.
+It's a sample :smile:

+## Open Issues

+There are a series of open issues we need to track down here.

+- What is the full set of operating system identifiers?
+The set I have listed above is just a place holder and was given no real thought.
+More information is needed here.
+- How can we relate file names between repos.
+It's easy for us to understand that Microsoft.CodeAnalysis.nupkg is the same between repos.
+How do we know that a repo which produces core-setup.msi is the input for a repo that consumes core-setup.msi?
+Perhaps we have to say that output file identifiers must be unique across repos?
+That seems like the simplest approach.